-Use of Scribes or Tape Recorders and Large-Type or Braille Editions
+Use of Scribes or Audio Recording/Playback Devices and Large-Type or Braille Editions

-Instead of the use of a scribe, the Department encourages the use of a word processor (with dictionary disabled), as most students have some experience with computers, and word processing allows the student more control over his or her environment, fosters independence, and is less labor-intensive than the use of a scribe.
-However, the use of scribes and the use of tape recorders are allowable accommodations for the Grade 8 Intermediate-Level Science Test.
+The use of scribes and audio recording/playback devices are allowable accommodations for the 2022 Grade 8 Intermediate-Level Science Test.
+However, the Department encourages the use of a word processor in place of a scribe or tape recorder.
+Most students have some experience with computers, and word processing allows the student more control over their environment, fosters independence, and is less labor-intensive than using a scribe.
 Note the following procedures for scribing: